 - D. Cash and Cash Equivalents For the purpose of the Statement of Cash Flows, cash and cash equivalents are defined as short-term highly liquid investments that are both readily convertible to known amount of cash and investments with original maturities of 90 days or less.
 The Authority considers all bank accounts to be cash and cash equivalents. - E. Interest on Indebtedness Due to Governmental Accounting Standards Board Statement No. 89, Certain Disclosures Related to Debt, Including Direct Borrowings and Direct Placements, interest cost incurred during construction is expensed and no longer capitalized as part of project costs. - F. Budgets and Budgetary Accounting -The budgets are adopted on an appropriation basis.
 Principally, the appropriation basis of budgeting provides for a full accrual basis of accounting, capital expenditures, and bond principal payments but does not provide for depreciation of utility plant and amortization. - G. Inventory Consumption of materials and supplies is recorded as an expense when used.
 No inventory amount is recorded as an asset, as available inventories are not significant. - H. Use of Estimates The preparation of financial statements in conformity with U.S. generally accepted accounting principles requires management to make estimates and assumptions that affect certain reported amounts and disclosures.
-Accordingly, actual results could differ from those estimates. - Restricted Assets The Authority maintains restricted assets invested in the Local Government Investment Pool in the amount of \$1,668,823.
-In addition, restricted cash is maintained in the amount of \$573,204.
-These funds are restricted for the payment of future closure and post-closure costs associated with the landfill.
-The Landfill fund has restricted unspent bond proceeds of \$838,128 at June 30, 2020.
-The Authority maintains restricted cash for capital asset purchases in the amount of \$76,497 as of June 30, 2020. - J. Investments External investment pools are measured at amortized cost.
+Accordingly, actual results could differ from those estimates. - I. Restricted Assets The Authority maintains restricted cash in the amount of \$2,609,137.
+Of this amount, \$1,261,196 is restricted for the payment of future closure and post-closure costs associated with the Landfill, and \$76,498 is restricted for capital purchases.
+Additionally, the Authority holds restricted unspent bond proceeds of \$1,271,443. - J. Investments External investment pools are measured at amortized cost.
 All other investments are reported at fair value.
-The State Treasurer's Local Government Investment Pool operates in accordance with appropriate state laws and regulations. - K. Net Position For government-wide reporting as well as in proprietary funds, the difference between assets and deferred outflows of resources less liabilities and deferred inflows of resources is called net position.
-Net position is comprised of three components: net investment in capital assets, restricted, and unrestricted. - Net investment in capital assets consists of capital assets, net of accumulated depreciation and reduced by outstanding balances of bonds, notes, and other debt that are attributable to the acquisition, construction, or improvement of those assets.
+The State Treasurer's Local Government Investment Pool operates in accordance with appropriate state laws and regulations. - K. Net Position The difference between assets and deferred outflows of resources less liabilities and deferred inflows of resources is called net position.
+Net position is comprised of three components: net investment in capital assets, restricted, and unrestricted. - Net investment in capital assets consists of capital assets, net of accumulated depreciation/amortization and reduced by outstanding balances of bonds, notes, and other debt that are attributable to the acquisition, construction, or improvement of those assets.
 Deferred outflows of resources and deferred inflows of resources that are attributable to the acquisition, construction, or improvement of those assets or related debt are included in this component of net position. - Restricted net position consists of restricted assets reduced by liabilities and deferred inflows of resources related to those assets.
 Assets are reported as restricted when constraints are placed on asset use either by external parties or by law through constitutional provision or enabling legislation. - Unrestricted net position is the net amount of the assets, deferred outflows of resources, liabilities, and deferred inflows of resources that does not meet the definition of the two preceding categories.